prometheus/proposals/proposals/2024-12-14_update-created-timestamps-for-openmetrics-text.md

 rpc_durations_seconds_count{service="exponential"} 22 ct@1.7268398130168908e+09
 ```

+### Backwards compatibility and semantic versioning

+This change is not backwards compatible and would break existing parsers that expect the `_created` line.
+OpenMetrics 1.x parsers that support `_created` lines would not be able to parse the new syntax.
+This would require a new major version of the OpenMetrics specification to be released, i.e, OpenMetrics 2.0.
+Any client libraries or tools that expose OpenMetrics text would also need to be updated to support the new syntax.

 ## Alternatives

 ### Do nothing

-Continue using the OM text format in its current state and further optimize CPU usage through PRs that build on [﻿github.com/prometheus/prometheus/issues/14823](https://github.com/prometheus/prometheus/issues/14823) .
-This is desirable if we wish to keep backwards compatibility but we would have to live with an inefficient solution.
+Continue using the OM text format in its current state and further optimize CPU usage through PRs that build on [github.com/prometheus/prometheus/issues/14823](https://github.com/prometheus/prometheus/issues/14823).
+This is desirable if we wish to keep backwards compatibility and avoids breaking changes but we would have to live with an inefficient solution.

 ### Storing CTs Using a `# HELP`-Like Syntax

 In addition to the `TYPE`, `UNIT`, and `HELP` fields, we can introduce a `# CREATED` line for metrics that have an associated creation timestamp (CT).
 This approach allows us to quickly determine whether a CT exists for a given metric, eliminating the need for a more time-consuming search process.
 By parsing the `# CREATED` line, we can associate it with a specific hash corresponding to the metric's label set, thereby mapping each CT to the correct metric.

-However, this method still involves the overhead of storing the CT until we encounter the relevant metric line.
-A more efficient solution would be to place the CT inline with the metric itself, streamlining the process and reducing the need for intermediate storage.
+However, this method still involves the overhead of storing potentially multiple CTs in memory until we encounter the relevant metric line.
 Furthermore the `CREATED` line itself might look somewhat convoluted compared to `TYPE` , `UNIT` , and `HELP`  which are very human readable.

-This new `CREATED`  line can end up looking something like this:
+An example of how this might look:

 ```
 # HELP foo Counter with and without labels to certify CT is parsed for both cases